Ewart Brown: Memoirs

+His other son was sentenced to 10 years for armed robbery.

 In November 2019, the publication of Brown's autobiography, Whom Shall I Fear?
 Pushing the Politics of Change, was announced.
 Brown said he wrote the book because, "... the Bermuda public in particular has been told a plethora of falsehoods about me.
 They have witnessed character assassination.
-I was determined to give them my side.”
+I was determined to give them my side."